maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

 post3 <- posterior_samples(f3)
 ```

-Now that’s done, all we need to do is combine the data frames, do a little wrangling, and plot the correlation posteriors.
+Now that’s done, all we need to do is combine the data frames, do a little wrangling, and show the correlation posteriors in a coefficient plot.

 ``` r
 posts <-